 - Lime slices

-- While the crust is cooling, whisk the egg yolks and lime zest on high speed for 2-3 minutes.
+- Whisk: While the crust is cooling, whisk the egg yolks and lime zest on high speed for 2-3 minutes.
 The mixture will lighten in color and thicken.
 Gradually add the sweetened condensed coconut milk and continue to whisk for 1 minute.
 Stir in the lime juice and tapioca flour and whisk until no clumps remain.

-- Let the pie cool to room temperature, then place it in the refrigerator to set for 5-6 hours.
+- Set: Let the pie cool to room temperature, then place it in the refrigerator to set for 5-6 hours.

-- Freeze the pie for 30 minutes prior to serving to help with even slicing and serving.
+- Serve: Freeze the pie for 30 minutes prior to serving to help with even slicing and serving.
 Decorate with coconut whipped cream and serve!

 - For best results, let the key lime pie set in the refrigerator overnight.
 The filling needs at least 6 hours in the fridge to reach the perfect consistency.
-The wait is totally worth it!

 - This key lime pie is pictured with coconut whipped cream from a whipped cream dispenser—it’s my favorite way to make coconut whipped cream!
 Just pour a can of cold coconut milk (not separated) into a whipped cream dispenser.
 Add about 1-2 tablespoon of organic powdered sugar and stir.
 Attached the decorative components and the N02 dispenser, release, and watch the light and fluffy coconut whipped cream flow!
 See how to make coconut whipped cream for detailed instructions.